 Graduate Research Grants

-Sigma Delta Pi is pleased to announce its graduate research grant program for the summer of 2023 and the 2023-24 academic year.
+Sigma Delta Pi, the National Collegiate Hispanic Honor Society, is pleased to announce its graduate research grant program for summer 2024 and academic year 2024-25.
 An eligible graduate student who is an active member of Sigma Delta Pi may apply for one grant of up to $2000 to support travel ABROAD to Spain, Spanish America or another region outside the U.S. where Spanish is spoken, and for the sole purpose of research related to Hispanic Studies.
-No more than five (5) total grants may be awarded in 2023 based upon the quality and depth of the pool of applications.
+No more than five (5) total grants may be awarded in 2024 based upon the quality and depth of the pool of applications.

 RULES GOVERNING THE RESEARCH GRANT COMPETITION